wistia/wistia-open-docs/_posts/mailchimp.md

 layout: post
 category: Integrations
 description: Have a MailChimp Campaign?
 Have a Wistia account?
 Combine their powers for all sorts of awesome.
-post_intro: <p><a href="http://mailchimp.com">MailChimp</a> provide some pretty neat tools for discovering how your email marketing funnel works.
-For our Wistia users, we wanted to create a seamless experience where they could send tailored email campaigns that included Wistia videos, and then track how their contacts interacted with the video itself. <br ></br>So let's dive in to how to create an email campaign with Wistia & MailChimp!
+post_intro: <p><a href="http://mailchimp.com">MailChimp</a> is one of our favorite email marketing systems.
+When we need to send out emails, and don't want them to get stuck in spam filters, we use MailChimp. <br></br>They also provide some pretty neat tools for discovering how your email marketing funnel works.
+For our Wistia users, we wanted to create a seamless experience where they could send tailored email campaigns that included Wistia videos, and then track how their contacts interacted with the video itself. <br></br>So let's dive in to how to create an email campaign with Wistia & MailChimp!
 footer: 'for_intermediates'
 ---